shihweichieh2023/IVcurve_tester/README.md

 ## Example I-V Curve
 ![Example I-V curve showing Maximum Power Point](./images/IV_curve_example.png)

-The analyzer measures the I-V characteristics by sweeping through different load resistances.
-The blue line indicates the Maximum Power Point (MPP), which is automatically calculated and displayed during measurements.
+The analyzer measures both the I-V characteristics (blue curve) and power output (red curve) by sweeping through different load resistances.
+The Maximum Power Point (MPP) is identified at the peak of the power curve, representing the optimal operating point for maximum power output.
+This example was generated using the included Python script in `scripts/generate_iv_curve.py`.

 ## Hardware Overview
 ```markdown